 National Background and Context

-Abortion is a common experience: At current rates, about three in ten American women will have had an abortion by the time she reaches age 45.
-Moreover, a broad cross section of U.S. women have abortions.
-58% of women having abortions are in their 20s; 61% have one or more children; 85% are unmarried; 69% are economically disadvantaged; and 73% report a religious affiliation.
-No racial or ethnic group makes up a majority: 36% of women obtaining abortions are white non-Hispanic, 30% are black non-Hispanic, 25% are Hispanic and 9% are of other racial backgrounds.
+Each year, a broad cross section of U.S. women obtain abortions.
+As of 2014, some 60% of women having abortions were in their 20s; 59% had one or more children; 86% were unmarried; 75% were economically disadvantaged; and 62% reported a religious affiliation.
+No racial or ethnic group made up a majority: Some 39% of women obtaining abortions were white, 28% were black, 25% were Hispanic and 9% were of other racial or ethnic backgrounds.

-Contraceptive use is a key predictor of women's recourse to abortion.
-The very small group of American women who are at risk of experiencing an unintended pregnancy but are not using contraceptives account for more than half of all abortions.
+Contraceptive use is a key predictor of whether a woman will have an abortion.
+In 2011, the very small group of American women who were at risk of experiencing an unintended pregnancy but were not using contraceptives accounted for the majority of abortions.
 Many of these women did not think they would get pregnant or had concerns about contraceptive methods.
-The remainder of abortions occur among the much larger group of women who were using contraceptives in the month they became pregnant.
-Many of these women report difficulty using contraceptives consistently.
+A minority of abortions occured among the much larger group of women who were using contraceptives in the month they became pregnant.
+Many women who fall into this category have reported difficulty using contraceptives consistently.

 Pregnancies and Their Outcomes

-•In 2011, there were 6 million pregnancies to the 63 million women of reproductive age (15–44) in the United States.
+•In 2011, the 63 million U.S. women of reproductive age (15–44) had six million pregnancies.
 Sixty-seven percent of these pregnancies resulted in live births and 18% in abortions; the remaining 15% ended in miscarriage.

-Where Do Women Obtain Abortions?
+Where Women Obtain Abortions

-•In 2011, there were 1,720 abortion providers in the United States.
-This is a slight (4%) decrease from 2008, when there were 1,787 abortion providers.
-Thirty-five percent of these providers were hospitals, 19% were abortion clinics (clinics where more than half of all patient visits were for abortion), 30% were clinics where fewer than half of all visits were for abortion, and 17% were private physicians' offices.
-Sixty-three percent of all abortions were provided at abortion clinics, 31% at other clinics, 4% at hospitals and 1% at private physicians' offices.
+•In 2014, there were 1,671 facilities providing abortion in the United States, representing a 3% decrease from the 1,720 facilities in 2011.
+Sixteen percent of facilities in 2014 were abortion clinics (i.e., clinics where more than half of all patient visits were for abortion), 31% were nonspecialized clinics, 38% were hospitals and 15% were private physicians' offices.
+Fifty-nine percent of all abortions were provided at abortion clinics, 36% at nonspecialized clinics, 4% at hospitals and 1% at physicians' offices.

-•In 2011, 89% of U.S. counties had no abortion clinic.
-38% of American women lived in these counties, which meant they would have to travel outside their county to obtain an abortion.
-Of women obtaining abortions in 2008, one-third traveled more than 25 miles one way to reach a facility.
+•In 2014, 90% of U.S. counties had no clinics providing abortions.
+Some 39% of women of reproductive age lived in those counties and would have had to travel elsewhere to obtain an abortion.
+Of patients obtaining abortions in 2008, one-third had to travel more than 25 miles one way to reach a facility.

 Restrictions on Abortion

-In Connecticut, the following restrictions on abortion were in effect as of December 1, 2015:
+In Connecticut, the following restrictions on abortion were in effect as of January 1, 2017:

-- Connecticut does not have any of the major types of abortion restrictions—such as waiting periods, mandated parental involvement or limitations on publicly funded abortions—often found in other states
+- Connecticut does not have any of the major types of abortion restrictions—such as waiting periods, mandated parental involvement or limitations on publicly funded abortions—often found in other states.